oroinc/documentation/user_guide_sales_tools/magento/view_magento_credit_memos.rst

 1. **Filter**: Click |IcFilter| to show filters per column.
 You can limit displayed items to those that match filtering criteria provided.
 2. **Refresh**: Click |IcRedo| to reload the information about the items.
 If another user recently updated the item details, these changes are reflected upon the refresh.
 3. **Reset**: Click |IcRefresh| to roll back the view per page, filters and columns configuration to the default values.
 4. **Manage columns**: Open grid settings by clicking |IcSettings| to see the list of columns that organize the item details.
 To reorder the columns, click and hold the column name, then drag it to the new location.
-Toggle on and off the column show option using the *Show* checkbox.
+Toggle on and off the column show option using the *Show* check box.

 .. note:: To handle big volume of data, use page switcher, increase View Per Page or use filters to narrow down the list to the information you need.